JernejKorosec/GetMeThatPage/README.md

 The project is a web scrapper for a specific web page, Just run the code and your page gets scrapped.
 Since it is a 3 to 6 hour project it was throughly tested only on a specific web page https://books.toscrape.com

+It is not for anyone possible to finish a project like this in whole or as a sensible usable part in 3 hours.
+Hence, it has only a part of functionality, not enough Iterations to find a resuable blocks of code to create usable design patterns.

+But otherwise, it builds without error, has seperated classes depending on functionality, no comments and for such a short time given only asynchonously downloads files on depth 2.

+Builds and tests were deployed and the scraping time was cut from 45 seconds down to under 2 seconds.
+There is still refactoring needed also proper naming conventions.

+If this was a task for 2,3 weeks including documentation, test and iterative design, I would probably make it an opensource project for scraping and develop it by all the development standards needed.
+Enjoy :)

+If you need a complete solution thats scrapes the whole page in under 10 seconds, let me know.

 ## Features and Futures

 There are many great features in code from Design Patterns, Future Implementation Ideas to Programming Principles: